Revision: 69701

 Initial Description

+The difference between private, protected and public is pretty straightforward: *Private members/methods are only visible within the class that declares them. *Protected members/methods are visible within the class, and to all subclasses. *Public members and methods are visible to all other classes.
 In Delphi there's a "bug" that makes the visibility of all members public within the same unit.
 The strict keyword corrects this behaviour, so that private is actually private, even within a single unit.
 For good encapsulation I would recommend always using the strict keyword.

 Initial Title

-Delphi/Lazarus: Difference between restrict, private, and protected Access Modifiers
+Delphi/Lazarus: Difference between restrict, private, and protected Access Modifiers

 Initial Tags